poweic/Bit-Twiddling-Hacks-By-Sean-Eron-Anderson/README.md

 unsigned int x = ((b >> i) ^ (b >> j)) & ((1U << n) - 1); // XOR temporary
 r = b ^ ((x << i) | (x << j));
 ```
-As an example of swapping ranges of bits
-suppose we have have b = <b>001</b>0<b>111</b>1
-(expressed in binary) and we want to swap the n = 3 consecutive bits
-starting at i = 1 (the second bit from the right) with the 3 consecutive
-bits starting at j = 5; the result would be r =
+As an example of swapping ranges of bits suppose we have have b = **001**0**111**1 (expressed in binary) and we want to swap the n = 3 consecutive bits starting at `i = 1` (the second bit from the right) with the 3 consecutive bits starting at `j = 5`; the result would be r = **111**0**001**1 (binary).
-<b>111</b>0<b>001</b>1 (binary).

-This method of swapping is similar to the general purpose XOR swap
-trick, but intended for operating on individual bits.&nbsp;  The variable x
-stores the result of XORing the pairs of bit values we want to swap,
-and then the bits are set to the result of themselves XORed with x.&nbsp;
+This method of swapping is similar to the general purpose XOR swap trick, but intended for operating on individual bits.
+The variable x stores the result of XORing the pairs of bit values we want to swap, and then the bits are set to the result of themselves XORed with x.
 Of course, the result is undefined if the sequences overlap.

-On July 14, 2009 Hallvard Furuseth suggested that I change the
-1 << n to 1U << n
-because the value was being assigned to an unsigned and to avoid shifting into
-a sign bit.
+On July 14, 2009 Hallvard Furuseth suggested that I change the `1 << n` to `1U << n` because the value was being assigned to an unsigned and to avoid shifting into a sign bit.

 <hr>

 <a name="BitReverseObvious">
 ### Reverse bits the obvious way
 </a>

 ```c
 unsigned int v;     // input bits to be reversed